oldham123/cfa_level_iii/_readings/Reading 25 Fixed Income Active Management Credit Strategies.md

 # Reading 25: Fixed Income Active Management Credit Strategies

-## 25.A: Describe risk cnsiderations in investment-grade and high yield corporate bond portfolios
+## 25.A: Describe risk considerations in investment-grade and high yield corporate bond portfolios

 - The **credit market** is the market containing all assets with non-zero credit risk
   - They can be public